Colorado Rail Adventure

-Meet your tour manager at the Comfort Inn Downtown Denver this morning and board your deluxe motorcoach for the drive up spectacular Clear Creek Canyon to Georgetown, where you will enjoy lunch followed by the first scenic rail excursion of the tour: a journey on the narrow gauge Georgetown Loop Railroad.
-The train’s route connected the mining towns of Georgetown and Silver Plume and was designed as a corkscrew and includes horseshoe curves and four bridges across Clear Creek.
+Your tour begins in Denver this morning, where you will board your deluxe motorcoach for the drive to up spectacular Clear Creek Canyon to Georgetown, where you will enjoy lunch followed by the first scenic rail excursion of the tour: a journey on the narrow gauge Georgetown Loop Railroad.
+The train's route connected the mining towns of Georgetown and Silver Plume and was designed as a corkscrew and includes horseshoe curves and four bridges across Clear Creek.
 It was completed in 1884 and operated by the Colorado & Southern Railway for both passengers and freight from 1899-1938.
 After your picturesque journey along the narrow gauge railroad, embark on a scenic drive south along the Front Range to Colorado Springs, your home for the next two nights.
 This evening enjoy a welcome dinner with your fellow travelers.
 Overnight Antlers Hilton.
 (L, D)

 Day 2 - Pike's Peak Cog Railway, Garden of the Gods